Join us for the Virtual Reality and the Future of Learning Lab!

 Maya Georgieva, Co-Founder Digital Bodies – Immersive Learning

 Maya is the Chief Innovations Officer at Digital Bodies – Immersive Learning, a global consulting group focusing on the impact of immersive and virtual technologies on education and society.
-She is an EdTech strategist, author and speaker with more than 15 years of experience in higher education and global education policy.
-Her most recent work focus on learning design, storytelling, immersive VR and AR experiences, innovation and digital strategy.
+She is an EdTech strategist, author, and speaker with more than 15 years of experience in higher education and global education policy.
+Her most recent work focuses on learning design, storytelling, immersive VR and AR experiences, innovation and digital strategy.

 Maya’s work has been featured at EDUCAUSE, New Media Consortium (NMC), Online Learning Consortium, SXSWedu, EdMEDIA, Campus Technology and others.
 She is the recipient of the Education Futurist award from Campus Technology.
 Maya is a member of the Expert Panel for the New Media Consortium Horizon Report for Higher Education and sits on several educational and corporate learning boards.
 She actively writes and speaks on the topics of innovation and the future of education and consults organizations and startups in this space.

 Afternoon Panel Discussion: VR and AR in Education